Fountains of Çeşme

 Çatal Fountain (Unknown date)

 Location: Junction Sk.
 2051/2042 (opposite Çeşme amphitheatre).
 Situation: Freestanding.
 Size: 3.30m x 2.33m x 2.71m.
-Status: Relocated in 1990’s, listed for preservation July 1992, currently in carpark area and used as storage/display by adjacent florist.
-Properties: Front – cut stone arches and rectangular columns, rear – rubble masonry with mortar.
+Status: Relocated in the 1990s, listed for preservation July 1992, currently in the car park area and used as storage/display by an adjacent florist.
+Properties: Front-cut stone arches and rectangular columns, rear-rubble masonry with mortar.

 Church Fountain (1832)

 Location: Sk.
 2030 (behind Ayios Haralambos Church).
-Situation: Set on church wall.
+Situation: Set on the church wall.
 Size: 1.99m x 1.45m x 0.58m.
-Status: Relocated from north-side of church (high street) after 1988, listed for preservation July 1992, currently used for sanitary and street cleaning purposes.
+Status: Relocated from the north side of the church (high street) after 1988, listed for preservation in July 1992, currently used for sanitary and street cleaning purposes.
 Properties: Cut stone with mortar.

 Church Gate Fountain (unknown date)

 Location: Sk.
 3013 (near Sk.
 3023).
-Situation: Set on wall.
+Situation: Set on a wall.
 Size: 1.94m x 1.57m x 0.18m/0.74m.
-Status: Adjacent to preservation listed old church gate (unknown church demolished) but fountain is not listed.
+Status: Adjacent to preservation, listed old church gate (unknown church demolished), but the fountain is not listed.
 Surrounded by building materials and marked with graffiti.
-Properties: Previously slate stone with decorative elements, after 1988 completely covered with tiles.
+Properties: Previously slate stone with decorative elements, after 1988, it was wholly covered with tiles.

 Hamaloglu / Hafize Rabia Hatun Fountain (1851)